-2) Obtain the actual current value of Mr M's SIPP, as at the date of this decision, less any outstanding charges.
+2) Obtain the actual current value of Mr E's SIPP, as at the date of this decision, less any outstanding charges.

-This should be the current value as at the date of this decision.
+This should be the current value as at the date of the final decision.

 3) Deduct the sum arrived at in step 2) from the sum arrived at in step 1).